csu-cs/csci-315/docs/lectures/05-oop.md

   - No object is needed to access a static member.

-  - Static methods do not have access not no-static members.
+  - Static methods do not have access to non-static members.

   - All objects of a class share any static member of the class.